fugue/regula/docs/src/development/writing-rules.md

 -   `fugue.resources(resource_type)` returns an object with all resources of the requested type.
+    `fugue.input_resource_types` is a set with all resource types in the input document.
 -   `fugue.allow_resource(resource)` marks a resource as valid.
 -   `fugue.deny_resource(resource)` marks a resource as invalid.
 -   `fugue.deny_resource_with_message(resource, msg)` marks a resource as invalid and displays a custom `rule_message` in the report.